kent-rasmussen/azt/docs/UPDATING.md

 If you get stuck on the splash screen, click on the version number to update.

 ## If A→Z+T doesn't show you a user interface
-Don't worry, you can still update easily.
+Don't worry, you can still update easily, assuming you cloned [A→Z+T] when you installed (as recommended).
 In a terminal (in MS Windows, type in the search box: `cmd`):
 - navigate to the azt tfolder (in MS Windows, copy/paste `cd /d %userprofile%/desktop/azt`)
 - type `git pull`

+If you didn't clone A→Z+T, you will need to download it again.

 [A→Z+T]:  https://github.com/kent-rasmussen/azt
 [WeSay]:  https://software.sil.org/wesay/